 - "Facility" a building or place that provides a particular service or is used for a particular industry. - "Family to Family" is the NAMI Family-to-Family Education Program.
 It is a free, 12-week course for family caregivers of individuals with severe mental illnesses.
 The course is taught by trained family members.
 All instruction and course materials are free to class participants.
-Over 115,000 family members have graduated from this national program.
+Over 115,000 family members have graduated from this national program. - "Family Specialist" is a person with lived experience as a family member of someone with mental illness who has been trained in the skills to utilize their experience in providing mental health recovery supports to other family members.
+Family

-- "Family Specialist" is a person with lived experience as a family member of someone with mental illness who has been trained in the skills to utilize their experience in providing mental health recovery supports to other family members.
-Family Specialists must have completed at least one certified family advocacy or support training and completed a designated number of volunteer or service hours (as defined by LAC-DMH) in order to receive the Family Specialist designation. - "FAQ" stands for frequently asked questions. - "Federal Financial Participation" are the Short-Doyle/Medi-Cal services and/or Medi-Cal Administrative Activities as authorized by Title XIX of the Social Security Act, 42 United States Code Section 1396 et seq. - "Fee-for-Service" a funding mechanism whereby a provider is reimbursed based on services delivered. - "Field Capable Clinical Services (FCCS)" This "Mental Health Services Act" program (see MHSA below) embeds mental health services within primary care clinics.
+- Specialists must have completed at least one certified family advocacy or support training and completed a designated number of volunteer or service hours (as defined by LAC-DMH) in order to receive the Family Specialist designation. - "FAQ" stands for frequently asked questions. - 'Faith Based Advocacy Council (formerly the Clergy Advisory Committee) The Faith Based Advocacy Council (FABAC) is a partnership between leaders of the faith community and LAC-DMH.
+Collaboration with faith leaders is intended to further meet the needs of mental health consumers who make the personal decision to incorporate faith and spirituality in their recovery.
+As spiritual leaders are often first responders in individual and family crises, the LAC-DMH seeks to assist the faith community in responding to mental health crises. - "Federal Financial Participation" are the Short-Doyle/Medi-Cal services and/or Medi-Cal Administrative Activities as authorized by Title XIX of the Social Security Act, 42 United States Code Section 1396 et seq. - "Fee-for-Service" a funding mechanism whereby a provider is reimbursed based on services delivered. - "Field Capable Clinical Services (FCCS)" This "Mental Health Services Act" program (see MHSA below) embeds mental health services within primary care clinics.
 FCCS DMH mental health teams are physically located at Health Clinics and work hand-in hand with primary care doctors for screening and seamless care of the "whole person." - "First 5 California" is funded by revenues under Proposition 10 and this group works to help children five and under to thrive.
 Programs funded through First 5 focus on building strong physical and emotional well-being.
 In 2003, First 5 identified children with mental health needs as a special needs target population. - "First Onset (or First Break)" means the first time an individual meets DSM-IV-TR criteria for a psychotic illness.
 (DSM-IV-TR diagnoses for psychotic illness include schizophrenia, schizoaffective disorder, brief reactive psychosis, schizophreniform disorder, bipolar disorder with psychotic features, and major depression with psychotic features.
-All of these diagnoses include symptoms of psychosis.). - "Fiscal Intermediary" County acting on behalf of the Contractor and the Federally designated agency in regard to and/or Title XIX Short-Doyle/Medi-Cal services, and/or Title XIX Medi-Cal Administrative Activities. - "Fiscal Year (FY)" for LACDMH starts July 1 and ends June 30. - "Full Service Partnerships (FSP)" is the primary category of funding in the Community Supports and Services (CSS) Plan that the MHSA enabled LA County to develop.
-Alliances between consumers, families and health professionals, FSPs do "whatever it takes" to help consumers move from their illness to hope and then from recovery to wellness.
-FSPs help not just individuals but families break free from the sort of harmful dependent relationships that can lead to hardships such as homelessness, hospitalization and even incarceration.
+All of these diagnoses include symptoms of psychosis.). - "Fiscal Intermediary" County acting on behalf of the Contractor and the Federally designated agency in regard to and/or Title XIX Short-Doyle/Medi-Cal services, and/or Title XIX Medi-Cal Administrative Activities. - "Fiscal Year (FY)" for LACDMH starts July 1 and ends June 30. - "Forensic Outreach Teams" assist mentally ill individuals being released from County jails with successful transitions to community-based mental health treatment services.